taurusilver7/multi-step-form/README.md

 ```

+## Build

+Scaffold a starter template and customize the application with dependencies, styling libraries, and necessary imports.

+Design the personal-information user schema for the multi-step form (page-1)

+## Additional Info

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: